 Apply for an Amex credit card and enjoy membership bonuses and special limited time offers.
 As you can see below, there are quite a few options when it comes to the Membership Rewards program.
 Cards that are eligible for membership rewards points include:

 - The Platinum Card® from American Express – 5x on airfare booked directly from airlines and many other premium perks

 How do I sign up for American Express Membership Rewards?

 Once you’ve been approved for an Amex credit card, you are automatically enrolled in the Membership Rewards program.
-Many cards provide a sign-up bonus or limited time offer just for signing up for the card!
+Many cards provide a welcome bonus or limited time offer once you are approved and meet the conditions.
 You begin to accumulate additional points as soon as you use your card.
 See the terms and conditions for each specific card for details regarding how to earn extra points on your daily purchases.